Importance and Mission

 Collaboration and Networks Drive Biodiversity and Ecosystem Services Enhancement

 PTTEP has become a member of business associations and networks both domestically and internationally to promote sustainability efforts including setting frameworks for environmental and sustainable practices.
 More information regarding Sustainability Collaboration and Networking can be found in Sustainability Framework and Long-term Target.
-In addition, we actively collaborates with external organizations in driving policies related to Biodiversity and Ecosystem Services such as;
+In addition, we actively collaborate with external organizations in driving policies related to BES such as;

 • IPIECA-IOGP Biodiversity and Ecosystem Services Working Group (BESWG) and UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) since 2016.
 The collaborations are in terms of e.g. sharing best practices, providing input on relevant legislation and regulations, supporting initiatives that drive positive change, capacity building/training and stakeholder engagement to promote biodiversity conservation and ecosystem services.